Sameh Maraaba

-Sameh Maraaba (born 19 March 1992) is a Palestinian footballer who plays for Al-Sareeh as a forward in the Jordanian Pro League and for the Palestine national team.
+Sameh Maraaba (born 19 March 1992) is a Palestinian footballer who plays as a forward.
+He is currently a free agent.

 Career

 Maraaba made his professional international debut for Palestine in 2015 during Second round World Cup qualifying for the 2018 FIFA World Cup against Saudi Arabia.
-The very next game, against Malaysia he scored twice, in Palestine's 6-0 surprise routing.
+The very next game, against Malaysia he scored twice, in Palestine's 6–0 surprise routing.

 International goals

 Scores and results list Palestine's goal tally first.